 To find your best ranking article, check the analytics on your website, YouTube, or socials.
 Be on the lookout for which pieces of content have the best performance in terms of shares, visibility, and reach?
 Use those posts to start your content repurposing project.

 The next step is to work with your chosen foundational pieces of content to repurpose.

 Begin by reviewing the keywords you’re using for each post.
 Do they work for your strategy and goals, or do you need to change it up to meet your new vision?

 Next, look for obvious fixes you can make.
 Are there any references dated back to 2020 or 2019?
 If there are, find the updates for this year.
-For example, if you had a post labeled “Best Things to Do In New Orleans in 2020,” we now want to change 2020 to 2021 and look for any references to hours, dates, or locations that might have changed.
+For example, if you had a post labeled “Best Things to Do In New Orleans in [enter year],” we now want to change [old year] to [new year] and look for any references to hours, dates, or locations that might have changed.
 If an attraction or restaurant has closed or the hours have changed, make sure to update it in your posts.

 Think about the content that is not relevant to your ideal client.